If you’ve wanted to launch an online course then we’ve got a crash course for you. And we guarantee it’s a lot less scary than your driving test was.

 Here are a few “all-in-one” software platforms we recommend checking out.

 A Mighty Network lets you create a variety of content to help launch an online course.
 Plus, it also has stellar community features.
-On a Mighty Network, you can divide students into groups and subgroups; charge for memberships and online courses, and enable connections between your students with direct messaging and more.
+On a Mighty Network, you can divide students into groups and subgroups; charge for memberships and online courses, and enable connections between your students with direct & group messaging and more.

 Teachable is an online course creation platform that sells itself as having painless customization with a focus on “easy-to use features and fewer tech headaches.”
 It is one of the most popular online course platforms out there today and provides a solid feature set.
 However, Teachable’s community features leave a lot to be desired.
 And their mobile app is only available on iPhone (which will ultimately limit your reach).